 Analyst: Ong Khang Chuen, CFA

-Reiterate Add, as we believe RSTON’s earnings are relatively resilient vs. Malaysian listed peers, given its sustained performance in the cleanroom segment.
+Retain Add; we believe RSTON’s earnings are relatively resilient vs. Malaysian-listed peers given sustained performance in the cleanroom segment.

 We lower our FY21-23F EPS forecast by 6.2-13.7% on lower healthcare ASP assumptions.